 This How To Day Hike course for female hikers is going to be available inside the community, with no additional membership cost to you.

 There are lots of reasons for this decision:

-If this price is too much for you to manage at this time, I invite you to continue to use all of the free resources right here on the website!
+If the price is too much for you to manage at this time, I invite you to continue to use all of the free resources right here on the website.

 If you've spent time on the Hiking For Her website, you've seen the thorough, detailed and resource rich tips I love to provide free of charge, day in and day out, year after year.

 Just imagine what's waiting for you inside this paid course!

 But if you're going to jump on the How To Day Hike trail with me, you'll want to know a bit more about me.